 I have always wanted to integrate lively praise and the liturgical worship experience.
 Some of the praise leaders I served with came close but many fell into the temptation of taking the praise of God upon themselves.
 My wife and I were blessed to have a son late in life.
 He is very gifted musically.
-For a short glorious period before he went to college he led praise in our parish by simply offering up his own praise to God as a prayer and not a performance.
+For a short glorious period before he went to college he led praise in our parish by simply offering up his own praise to God as a prayer and not as a performance.
 This praise was very contagious in the way that my great-grandmother’s love of the Bible was contagious.
+On the other hand, who can resist Bach played on a pipe organ?
+Certain traditional hymns have become timeless classics.
+The form of praise must always be secondary to the praise itself.
 God wants our hearts.

 Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
 (Colossians 3:16)

 The “Reflections” down the right column of this blog have been gathered from my various experiences in ministry.
 They help tell more of my story.
 It is my hope that they may help stimulate some of your own thinking about preaching and ministry.
 Please feel free to challenge them as well as share some of your own ideas and concerns.